 If You do not Hire A Lawyer, At Least Consult With One

-This is my advice before anything: at least consult with a lawyer before anything happens, its free.
+This is my advice before anything: at least consult with a bankruptcy lawyer before anything happens, its free.
 If you are looking for a bankruptcy attorney, have a look at the bankruptcy attorney directory.

 If you skip out on a free consultation, you may miss out on some advice from someone who knows the law very well.
 If this is your first time for filing for bankruptcy, you are going to want that knowledge and experience on your side.